 The autonomous stage can also explain why some high-level competitors do not always make the best coaches, as they may not have the cognitive understanding of the technique to break it down for students who need it.

-Skill Acquisition For Martial Arts
+Application For Martial Arts